4C Mr T Cunliffe – Teacher

 Homework will be sent home every Friday.
 This could either be Literacy or maths based.
 Children will take home a reading book every week which they will choose themselves.
 All the books are colour banded and levelled.
 Please take time to read with your child and fill out the jungle reading records.
 If you have any questions or would like support please feel free to come in and have a chat.
 So that we can organise the changing of books, could you please make sure book bags are in school on every day.

-Children will be given spellings on a Tuesday, followed by a test the following Monday.
+Children will be given spellings on a Monday, followed by a test on Friday.
 To practice, each child is given a look, cover, spell & check sheet to take home.

 Our topic this half term is based on the continent South America and in particular the country Peru.
 The children will develop their geographical skills by locating environmental regions such as rainforests and deserts.
 A walk around the local area will take place this half term so that the children are able to use their fieldwork skills to identify and understand comparisons between Seacroft and Peru.
 The following questions and many more will be answered: Who lives there?
 What is the climate like?
 What is the culture of the area?
 What plants and animals are native to the area?
 What are the habitats of the animals in Peru?
 How are they adapted to Peru’s mountains, rivers or plains?
 How do people in Peru use the land?
 What do they export?
 There will also be an exciting opportunity to taste different types of foods from this Continent- a lesson that is not to be missed!
 Please inform the school office, or class teacher, if your child has any food allergies.